 That said, marrying your accounts can provide key budgetary and legal benefits for your finances, meaning there's no one-size-fits-all approach.

 To that end, couples should take strides to educate themselves on the benefits and drawbacks of opening up a joint account together — and sooner rather than later.
-Check out this video to get the lowdown so you can decide what's right for you and your (potentially shared) money.
+Check out this video to get the lowdown so you can decide whether joint or separate bank accounts are right for you and your (potentially shared) money.